rpmuller/ePubs/WP1.md

 contents of its very finite cosmos.
-But the Great Schism, die conciliar movement, and the Renaissance papacy led up to the Reformation, which destroyed the unity of Christendom and the scholastic theory of government that centred round the Pope.
+But the Great Schism, die conciliar movement, and the Renaissance papacy led up to the Reformation, which destroyed the unity of Christendom and the scholastic theory of government that centered round the Pope.
 In the Renaissance period new knowledge, both of antiquity and of the earth's surface, made men tired of systems, which were felt to be mental prisons.
 The Copernican astronomy assigned to the earth and to man a humbler position than they had enjoyed in the Ptolemaic theory.
-Pleasure in new facts took the place, among intelligent men, of pleasure in reasoning, analysing, and systematizing.
+Pleasure in new facts took the place, among intelligent men, of pleasure in reasoning, analyzing, and systematizing.
 Although in art the Renaissance is still orderly, in thought it prefers a large and fruitful disorder.
 In this respect, Montaigne is the most typical exponent of the age.